italia/iam-proxy-italia/README-Python-Dev.md

         volumes:
             - /home/username/my/development/folder/eudi-wallet-it-python/pyeudiw:/.venv/lib/python3.12/site-packages/pyeudiw:rw

+Please note that `python3.12/` may vary depending new versions of the project.
 This will replace the installed dependency package with your own local code.

 **NOTE:** at the time of writing, container volume is binded to the location `/.venv/lib/python3.12/site-packages`, but your location might be different as it always reference the Python version that is awailable in the container, which in this case is `Python3.12`.
 Check che actual python version of your container before completing with this step.